 Risks & Recovery

 Treat Your Cataracts in Charleston, SC

 Dr. George Waring owns and operates his practice out of Charleston, SC.
-Recognized as an international leader in vision correct and cataract surgery, Dr. Waring is responsible for the development of some of the most advanced eye surgeries and treatments.
+Recognized as an international leader in vision correct and cataract surgery in Charleston, SC, Dr. Waring is responsible for the development of some of the most advanced eye surgeries and treatments.
 The Waring Vision Institute was established to provide the highest quality care and most advanced treatments available.
 We offer a range of lens types, including the most advanced versions of IOL (intraocular lenses) with extended depth of focus and multifocal lenses, which can reduce your dependence on distance and reading glasses, and various other options that could be appropriate for your eye condition.
 When you need eye surgery for cataracts it can be worrisome, but the staff at Dr. Waring’s practice are committed to client health, safety, and comfort.
 Schedule a consultation with our office as your first step towards vision correction.

 George Waring IV MD FACS